kora-projects/kora-docs/mkdocs/blog/en/kora-startup-vs-build-time.md

 ---

-## Treat Processor Performance as a Framework Regression Metric
+## Treat Processor Performance as a Framework Regression Metric { #treat-processor-performance }

 If Kora is a platform standard, processor timing should be monitored across upgrades.